andis-sprinkis/tparts/README.md

 In the example Web site project it means creating the HTML documents and the supplementary files, like `manifest.webmanifest`, `robots.txt`, `sitemap.xml`, from the globally defined and the document specific values in the available template value files, prefixed with `_`.
 And also copying the static assets files, like style-sheets and images, to their respective document directories.

-In value files, the template value placeholders to be subsituted are the other value file names wrapped in the HTML comment syntax, e.g. `<-- _inline_lastmod -->` - it is to be subsituted in place with contents of the file `_inline_lastmod`.
+In value files, the template value placeholders to be subsituted are the other value file names wrapped in the HTML comment syntax, e.g. `<-- _inline_lastmod -->` is to be subsituted in place with contents of the file `_inline_lastmod`.
 The substitution process is iterative, exhausiting the names of known value files.

 Template value file name prefixes determine value placeholder substitution type – how the value file text content will be inserted in the output: